John McAfee found dead in prison after Spanish court approves extradition to US - News Break

 An unidentified government official confirmed his death to The Associated Press.
 In a statement from the regional Catalan government, officials said security personnel tried to revive the 75-year-old without success.

-“A judicial delegation has arrived to investigate the causes of death,” the statement said, adding that “Everything points to death by suicide.”

-McAfee was arrested in October 2020 and accused of failing to file tax returns for four years, according to the BBC.
-A grand jury indicted him in June on several counts of tax evasion.
+In June, a grand jury indicted McAfee on several counts of tax evasion.
 Federal prosecutors in Tennessee said that he failed to file tax returns from 2014 to 2018, despite the fact that he earned millions of dollars by promoting cryptocurrencies, through consulting work, from speaking engagements and by selling the rights to his life story.

 Prosecutors said McAfee concealed property including a vehicle and a yacht in order to evade the Internal Revenue Service.
 He also directed people to pay him at bank accounts and cryptocurrency exchange accounts in others’ names.